adonisjs/v5-docs/content/guides/validator/introduction.md

 ```

 ## Validating HTTP requests
-You can validate the request body for a given HTTP request using the `request.validate` method.
+You can validate the request body, query string and route parameters for a given HTTP request using the `request.validate` method.
 In case of a failure, the `validate` method will raise an exception.

 ```ts
 import Route from '@ioc:Adonis/Core/Route'